umair-ada/PRG1-pseudocode-flow-chart-python/README.md

 ## 🚀 Getting Started

-1. Clone this repository
+1. Fork this repository
 2. Start with the flowcharts to understand the logic
 3. Follow the PRIMM activities in order
-4. Use Python 3.x to run the programs
+4. Use Python 3 to run the programs

 ## 💡 Learning Objectives

 By completing these activities, you will:
 - Understand sequence, selection, and iteration
 - Practice reading and tracing code

+Some of you will be able to start:
 - Learn to modify existing programs
 - Build confidence in writing new programs
 - Connect visual flowcharts to Python syntax